In this chapter, we will create validation lists for Account, Company, and Item columns.

 Switch to the handlers sheet, select a cell in row 5, and click the Copy and Insert Rows button.

 This action will create a copy of the selected line.
-So, you may easily change only different values.
+So, you can easily change only different values.

 Add a validation list configuration for the Company field like this: